Dual Diagnosis Treatment Tuscaloosa, AL

 Shelby County Treatment Center - 47.9 miles from Tuscaloosa, AL

-Shelby County Treatment Center is a dual diagnosis treatment center in Alabaster, AL that provides treatment for alcohol or drug addiction and mental health disorders that include post-traumatic stress disorder as well as binge eating.
+Shelby County Treatment Center is a dual-diagnosis treatment center in Alabaster, Alabama that provides treatment services for drug or alcohol use and mental health disorders that include generalized anxiety disorder as well as thought disorders.

 Address: 750 Highway 31 South, Alabaster, AL 35007 in Shelby County